Data protection requirements for digital services according to the new guidance of the Data Protection Conference

 Categories:

-The Data Protection Conference (DSK) guidance on digital services (version 1.2, November 2024) provides a comprehensive overview of the legal requirements for providers of these services, in particular with regard to the provisions of the Telecommunications Digital Services Data Protection Act (TDDDG) and the General Data Protection Regulation (GDPR).
-We provide an overview of the main points of the guidance.
+The orientation guide of the Data protection conference (DSK) on digital services (Version 1.2, November 2024) provides a comprehensive overview of the legal requirements for providers of these services, in particular with regard to the provisions of the Telecommunications Digital Services Data Protection Act (TDDDG) and the General Data Protection Regulation (GDPR).
+We have summarized the most important points for you.

 Scope of application of the TDDDG and demarcation from the GDPR

-The TDDDG regulates the protection of privacy when using terminal equipment and contains special provisions on technical and organizational measures as well as information obligations.
-In contrast, the GDPR addresses the processing of personal data.
-The guidance clarifies the different protection objectives of both sets of regulations and describes how they interlock.
+The TDDDG regulates the protection of Privacy for the use of terminal equipment and contains special provisions on technical and organizational measures and on Duty to inform.
+In contrast, the GDPR the Processing of personal data.
+The guidance clarifies the different protection objectives of the two sets of regulations and describes how they interact.

 A central point of the guidance is the provision of Section 25 TDDDG, which regulates the storage and access to information in terminal equipment - regardless of whether there is a personal reference.
-This provision goes beyond the GDPR by focusing on the protection of the integrity of terminal equipment.
+This provision goes beyond the GDPR by ensuring the protection of the Integrity of the terminal equipment.

 Need for consent and exceptions pursuant to Section 25 TDDDG

 The principle of the need for consent is at the heart of Section 25 TDDDG.
-According to this, information may only be stored or accessed on terminal equipment with the express consent of the end user.
-This consent must meet the strict requirements of the GDPR: it must be voluntary, informed, unambiguous and revocable.
+According to this principle, information on terminal equipment may only be Consent stored or retrieved by the end user.
+These Consent must meet the strict requirements of the GDPR It must be voluntary, informed, unambiguous and revocable.

 However, there are exceptions when access to information is absolutely necessary in order to: